 - They are your images, nobody else's, the magazine has no rights over them whatsoever.
 You are allowing them to be published in that one issue alone and probably displayed on social media.
 The magazine is not allowed to profit from the sale of your images now or ever.

 - Exclusivity is pretty much a mandatory requirement for every magazine now and that includes social media of course.
 Trust me I know how hard it is to not share your best work for months but you have to sit on it I'm afraid.
-It's a very good idea to make sure the team is aware of this going into a project, they need to be made aware of the possible timeline and explain the reasons.
-I've been burned before by a member of the team sharing an image before time and loosing an imminent editorial so now nobody has the final images apart from me until they are published.
-It's a harsh move but it's in everybody's best interests when sometimes a publication is the only thing certain team members are on board for.
+It's also a very good idea to make sure the team is aware of this before going into a project.
+The model, MUA, stylist etc need to be made aware if you intend to submit work to publications and the possible timelines associated with doing so.
+For example if you send out all of the shots to the rest of the team, you have to be aware that the chance of somebody sharing one is extremely high.
+I myself have been burned before by a member of the team sharing an image before time and losing an imminent editorial.
+Now, nobody has the final images apart from me until they are published, it might sound harsh but it's in everybody's best interests, especially when a publication is the only thing certain team members are on board for to begin with.

 - If you are particularly happy with a shoot and it gets published in one magazine there is no harm in offering it to another magazine if it perfectly fits their submission guidelines.
 Be honest though, make sure you let them know its already been published and chances are if they love it they may publish it or allow it on their online features instead.

-- This one kind of goes without saying but read the submission guidelines.
-I know its a pain in the ass to have to do all the work for them sometimes but you just have to suck it up.
+- This last point should be pretty obvious but read the submission guidelines thoroughly.
+I know it's a pain in the ass to have to do all the work for them sometimes but you just have to suck it up I'm afraid.
 There is no point at all in getting the perfect shoot all emailed off to the perfect mag only to find out that they only review images through their online submission process.
+It's happened!